skrulcik/MatrixModifier/README.md

-This program is meant solely to make people's lives just a little bit easier.
-By providing functions for basic row operations, it will make modifying matrices easier.
-If you would rather save space by not printing the results of each modification, set the "verbose" property to "false".
-Hopefully this will provide a useful alternative to LaTeX while working with matrices.
+### Matrix Helper
+This program is an aid in matrix computation.
+It is meant to help keep track of calculations while allowing dynamic modification of a matrix.
+It excels not at automated calculation, but user-driven computation.
+Using verbose mode, the Matrix Helper program will "show work" by outputting text to terminal.

+Ouptut to a TeX file will be implemented once reliable functionality is established.

 Let's put this in the public domain, use it however you like!